Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Scheduling Algorithm

-Given the failure of previous work, we identify the key question in serving agentic workloads: How to best maintain the states to prevent repetitive prefill or while not blocking the GPUs for too long?
+Given the failure of previous work, we identify the key question in serving agentic workloads: How to efficiently and robustly retain KV cache in multi-turn scenarios?

-As demonstrated in Figure \ref{fig:motivation_pin}, pinning the KV cache inside GPU based provides great benefits if used optimally based on predited tool call time.
-This removes the need for additional prefill or KV cache loading time when the request returns.
-Moreover, the next request of this program will be able to start immediately without waiting for the GPU memory to be available, reducing the scheduling bubble mentioned above.
+An optimal KV cache retention policy should include the following features: \begin{packeditemize} \item It should retain KV cache for requests that will reuse them soon after tool calls, minimizing prefill/loading overheads. \item It should consider the multi-turn continuity of agent programs, reducing waiting and preserving program order. \item It should be robust to varying tool call latencies. \end{packeditemize}

+In order to achieve the robustness guarantee, we propose to borrow the idea of Time-to-live (TTL) from traditional systems: for each request's KV cache, we give a TTL value to define the maximum duration for it to remain in GPU memory.
+This prevents long-running or failed tool calls from blocking GPU resources indefinitely while retaining KV cache.
-However, pinning KV caches in GPU efficiently and robustly is not trivial.
-First of all, the time that KV cache persists in the memory should not be too long.
-If the timeout duration is too long as shown in Figure \ref{fig:motivation_ex_bad_pin_a}, the pinned KV cache occupies GPU memory unnecessarily, blocking other requests and reducing overall system throughput.
-Since tool call times happen in real time and may contain outliers (ex. python tool), the naive preserve until next request method InferCept could be susceptible to variation in real environments.
-This requires to set a worst-case stopping point for each KV cache pin during the tool call.

-On the other hand, if the pin time for the specific KV cache is too short (Figure \ref{fig:motivation_ex_bad_pin_b}), the KV cache is evicted before the tool call completes, still causing expensive recomputation or scheduling bubble despite wasted GPU occupation time.
+However, setting appropriate TTL values for each KV cache entry is challenging compared with static preserve operations.
+First, the TTL value should not be too large.
+If the timeout duration is too long as shown in Figure \ref{fig:ttl_challenge}, the pinned KV cache occupies GPU memory unnecessarily, blocking other requests and reducing overall system throughput.
+On the other hand, if the pin time for the specific KV cache is too short, the KV cache is evicted before the tool call completes, still causing expensive recomputation or scheduling bubble despite wasted GPU occupation time.

-Such tradeoffs has great similarities to the traditional caching systems.
-In this paper, we propose to borrow the idea of Time-to-live to handle such complexities.
-For each KV cache entry, we associate a TTL value to define the maximum duration for it to remain in GPU memory.
-This prevents long-running or failed tool calls from blocking GPU resources indefinitely, thus ensuring system stability.

-If we can set appropriate TTL values based on the novel LLM-specific insights based on tool call time and multi-turn workloads, we can balance the benefit of cache reuse against the need to maintain system throughput for other requests to achieve desirable performance.
+Given these tradeoffs, the TTL value should be set carefully.
+Only if we can set appropriate TTL values based on based on tool call durations, prefill/loading costs, and the measurement to program continuity, we can balance the benefit of cache reuse against the need to maintain system throughput for other requests to achieve good performance.